 IVLP was launched in 1940 to strengthen U.S. engagement with countries around the world and cultivate lasting relationships by helping current and future leaders share knowledge, grow professionally, improve their institutions, and enhance mutual understanding throughout the U.S. and abroad.

 Each year nearly 5,000 exchange participants come to the U.S. on this program.
-More than 200,000 international visitors have engaged with Americans through IVLP, including more than 335 current or former heads of state and government.
+More than 200,000 international visitors have engaged with Americans through IVLP, including 500 current or former Chiefs of State or Heads of Government.